 Office: The Internet.
 Online conferences can be arranged at our mutual convenience.

 Please Note: The course syllabus is subject to change depending on the way in which the class unfolds.
 This class is not premised upon coverage, but rather focused on creative application and interaction with a series of ideas and a wide-range of media.
 This 15 week session is completely online.
 Success in this class hinges on managing time, proactively seeking assistance when needed, and committing regular effort several days a week on the work.

 ds106 is focused on developing a broad range of skills in telling stories across various media including, but not limited to, the following: text, photography, design, audio, video, code, and mashups.
 The various stories you create will be shared openly through your own online space(s) that will, over time, come to define a broader narrative of your development throughout this class.
 Your personal site is the canvas for a semester’s worth of art, and hopefully well beyond that.
-For this iteration of the course, we will be exploring the themes of fear and suspense to inform the various stories we both consume and create.

 - To develop skills in using technology as a tool for networking, sharing, narrating, and creative self-expression

 - To frame a digital identity wherein you become both a practitioner in and interrogator of various new modes of networking

 - To critically examine the digital landscape of communication technologies as emergent narrative forms and genres

 Internet: There is no textbook for this class, however individual readings/videos will be assigned and will all be available online.
 Success in this class is very much dependent on a reliable, fast internet connection.